mach3-software/MaCh3/README.md

 | CentOS7     | ❔     |
 | Windows     | ❌     |

-✅ - Part of CI/CD
+✅ - Part of CI/CD <br>
-❔ - Not part of CI/CD but used by some users/developers so it might work ❌ - Not supported and no plans right now
+❔ - Not part of CI/CD but used by some users/developers so it might work <br>
+❌ - Not supported and no plans right now <br>

 # How To Use
 This is an example how your executable can look like using MaCh3: